jaehyeon-kim/jaehyeon-kim.github.io/index.md

 Some of the steps in predictive analysis are relatively new to me (eg cross validation) and I need to focus more on them.
 Also it is quite important to perform analysis in an automated (or reproducible as used in academia) and a scalable way using the tools mentioned above.

 I hope the subsequent articles can give me a chance to learn by doing.
+The source of this blog can be found [HERE](https://github.com/jaehyeon-kim/jaehyeon-kim.github.io).

 Last updated on Nov 28, 2014